 Robbie qualified as an architect in 2007 through Queen’s University, Belfast and following this gained local experience working as project architect in medium to small scale practices in Belfast.
 He moved to Dartmouth in Devon in 2009 and worked for BBH Architects for 5 years as senior project architect.
 Being based in a historic seaside town, a conservation area and area of outstanding natural beauty provided the opportunity to work on some interesting and exciting sites and projects.
+On his return to Northern Ireland, Robbie worked in partnership with his father Keith in private practice, before setting up Gilmour Architects along with his wife Mary.

 Outside the practice Robbie enjoys getting up to the north coast for a surf, preferably in the warmer summer months.